lodestar-sr/mpi-ang/deploy/README.md

 #### What's on the VM?

 A: The usual stuff

 Everything is needed there to run a build and deploy with a single script.

 If you need anything on the VM, any additional tools, libraries, please let me know.

+I would like to stick with versions of build tools available on Software Collections.

 ---
 #### CentOS Software Collections